KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: Boolean, Default value: False

-If you are using SSH to download the Git sources (such as if you are using the git+ssh protocol), this option controls if kde-builder will try and make sure that if you are using ssh-agent, it is actually managing some SSH identities.
-This is to try and prevent SSH from asking for your pass phrase for every module.
+If you are using ssh to download the sources (such as if you are using the git+ssh protocol), this option controls if kde-builder will try and make sure that if you are using ssh-agent, it is actually managing some ssh identities.
+This is to try and prevent ssh from asking for your pass phrase for every module.

 Related command-line option: --disable-agent-check, --no-disable-agent-check